node-red/node-red.github.io/docs/creating-nodes/properties.md

 While editing a node the `this` object reflects the current configuration of the node and **not** the current form element value.
-The validator function should try to access the property configuration element and take the `this` object as fallback to achieve the right user experience.
+The validator function should try to access the property configuration element and take the `this` object as a fallback to achieve the right user experience.

 There is a group of common validation functions provided.